liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 ![Figure 3: After saving changes to a configuration, the actions *Reset Default Values* and *Export* are available for it.](../../../images/system-settings-actions.png)

-Keep in mind that some configurations can be made at more than one scope.
+Keep in mind that some configurations are available at more than one scope.
 Once a configuration change is made at a more granular scope, making a change at the system level won't do anything.